By TIM FAULKNER/ecoRI News staff

 Rumors are intensifying that the city of Woonsocket is in discussions with the developer of the proposed Burrillville power plant to deliver up to a million gallons of water daily to the gas-fired facility.
 There also is speculation that the city is considering hosting a small “peaker” power plant built by a different developer.

 Woonsocket city spokesman Blake Collins, however, recently quashed both ideas.
 “At this time there’s nothing in the works,” Collins said.

 Invenergy, the Chicago-based developer of the proposed Burrillville fossil-fuel power plant, has been seeking a water supply to cool the $700 million Clear River Energy Center since August, when two water districts in Burrillville denied the company access to local well water.

-The Rhode Island Energy Facilities Siting Board (EFSB) has granted Invenergy a 30-day extension to find a water source for the nearly 1,000-megawatt power plant.
+The Rhode Island Energy Facility Siting Board (EFSB) has granted Invenergy a 30-day extension to find a water source for the nearly 1,000-megawatt power plant.
 Thus, the timeline for public meetings and a final decision on the project are expected to be delayed.